murxla/murxla/docs/advanced/fsm/action.rst

 Additionally, in the first line of a trace, Murxla records the command line options provided to generate this trace.

-For example, the following trace
-(with line numbers for references) triggered an issue in cvc5:
+For example, the following trace triggered an issue in cvc5:

 .. code-block:: trace
    :linenos: